 Most likely your team is either collaborating with the Compliance department or doing the work on post-hire ongoing employee monitoring as well.
-This is no daunting task, and we often see the hours stack up when healthcare organizations are relying solely on individual searches or an internal process utilizing spreadsheets or other traditional tools.
+This is a daunting task, and we often see the hours stack up when healthcare organizations are relying solely on individual searches or an internal process utilizing spreadsheets or other traditional tools.

 So where do you begin?
 Don’t stress, we’ll break down how to effectively screen and monitor your employees from start to finish!
 In this article, we’ll discuss some of the benefits of separating your pre-hire and post-hire solutions to create a better framework for success, help mitigate risk, and provide a safety net for unknown data.

 What are the Differences Between a Healthcare Pre-Employment Background Check and Ongoing Employee Monitoring?

 We get this question quite a bit, so we hosted a webinar about it with a pre-employment background check expert – Pre-employment Screening vs. Ongoing Exclusion Monitoring!
 To learn more, you can check out the video below.

 Post-Hire Ongoing Healthcare Employee Monitoring is Essential